A Model of Pupal Water Loss in Glossina

 \section{The Dependence of Transpiration on Time}

-Time dependent transpiration would appear to be nothing more than an alternation between pupal and puparial rates.
-Only the following stages of the puparial duration, $\tau$, were deemed worthy of any time--dependent modelling, the vagaries of which were entirely reduced to visually fitting four straight lines to the as--yet--unused {\sc Bursell} \cite{Bursell1} Figure 1 data.
+Only the following stages of the puparial duration, $\tau$, were deemed worthy of any time-dependent modelling, the vagaries of which were entirely reduced to visually fitting four straight lines to the as-yet-unused {\sc Bursell} \cite{Bursell1} Figure 1 data.